 How is your research funded?

 My funding is mainly from the National Institutes of Health National Institute of Neurological Disorders and Stroke (NINDS).
-I have a NINDS Javits Neuroscience Investigator Award and I also participate in the NINDS-funded Northwestern University Udall Center of Excellence for Parkinson’s Disease Research.
+I have a NINDS Javits Neuroscience Investigator Award.
 My lab’s Huntington’s disease research is funded by the Cure Huntington’s Disease Initiative.
 We have also been supported by the Parkinson’s Disease Foundation.